Installing and Starting RapidMiner Server

 Complete the parameter fields:

 Field Value Alias Enter the name to display in the Repository list in RapidMiner Studio.
-Repository URL Enter the database host and port you set when you configured database connections.
+Repository URL Enter the RapidMiner Server URL (The one which you have already used in your browser to connect to the server).
 User Enter a valid username for a user with access to RapidMiner Server.
 On installation, user admin is accepted.
 Password Enter the password associated with the user.
 On installation, password changeit is accepted.

 Click Test Connection to verify the credentials and test the connection to RapidMiner Server.